fran-00/PyIntruder/README.md

 - **HEAL** - Select an item from inventory to restore HP.
 - **OPEN OBJECT** - Open the indicated object if it is openable.
 - **MAP** - Show world map.

-When the player enters a room where there is a living enemy, he will automatically be attacked and can respond with a physical attack by using a weapon or by casting a curse.
-Weapon attacks can miss, while curses cannot but each curse cast consumes a varying amount of Mana.

-If there is an NPC in the room, his presence is signaled and it is possible to talk to him with TALK command.
-If the NPC is willing to trade, he announces it and you can choose to Buy, Sell or Quit.

 ## Changelog (2020 - 2023)